NDIS CLIENTS MAY CLICK HERE TO FIND A GUIDE WITH COVID RESOURCES.

 As an NDIS recipient, you may have a lot of questions regarding getting the Covid vaccine, if you have not been vaccinated already.
 Please refer to the below FAQ (Frequently asked questions) which will give you all the information you need.

-Please note, the vaccine will be mandatory for all of our staff, and you can read more about how we are approaching COVID-19 here.
+Please note, all of our staff have been fully vaccinated, and you can read more about how we are approaching COVID-19 here.